mulllhausen/software-notes/debian7os-setup.md

 navigate to startssl.com (or any other certificate authority) and sign up to get a p12 key to login

+##### create a certificate for the `www` subdomain

-select the option to generate a webserver certificate
+select the option to generate a webserver ssl/tls certificate

 skip the step where you generate the private key (csr file) since this was already done at the start of the process

-copy your csr file and paste it into the website
+copy the content of `/etc/ssl/certs/myhostname.com.csr` and paste it into the certificate authority website

-add the http://www.myhostname.com domain (if you want more subdomains you'll probably have to pay though)
+add the `www` subdomain - ie `http://www.myhostname.com`. if you want more subdomains you'll probably have to pay though.

 download the crt file and place it in `/etc/ssl/certs/myhostname.com.crt`

 if there is an intermediate certificate file then download it and place it in `/etc/ssl/certs/myhostname.com.intermediate.pem`.

-if the root certificate authority file is not in `/etc/ssl/certs` (eg `/etc/ssl/certs/startcom_ca.pem` for startssl.com) then also download this file and place it in `/usr/share/ca-certificates/mozilla/startcom_ca.pem` then link to it like so:
+if the root certificate authority file is not in `/etc/ssl/certs` (eg `/etc/ssl/certs/startcom_ca.pem` for startcom) then also download this file and place it in `/usr/share/ca-certificates/mozilla/startcom_ca.pem` then link to it like so:

     sudo ln -s /usr/share/ca-certificates/mozilla/startcom_ca.pem /etc/ssl/certs/startcom_ca.pem

-if your certificate authority provided you with an intermediate crt file then its a good idea to concatenate it into the crt file. this way any clients (eg web browsers) which cannot obtain the intermediate crt file from the certificate authority directly, or which do not have this certificate on disk will download and verify it as part of the ssl handshake process. make sure the intermediate file is in pem (not der) format, then concatenate the crt and intermediate pem files:
+if your certificate authority provided you with an intermediate crt file then its a good idea to concatenate it into the crt file. this way any clients (eg web browsers or mail clients) which cannot obtain the intermediate crt file from the certificate authority directly, or which do not have this certificate on disk will download and verify it as part of the ssl handshake process. make sure the intermediate file is in pem (not der) format, then concatenate the crt and intermediate pem files:

+    cd /etc/ssl/certs
     sudo touch x
     sudo chown bob:bob x
     cat myhostname.com.crt myhostname.com.intermediate.pem > x
     mv x myhostname.com.crt
     sudo chown root:root myhostname.com.crt

+##### create a certificate for the `mail` subdomain

+select the option to generate a webserver ssl/tls certificate

+skip the step where you generate the private key (csr file) since this was already done at the start of the process

+copy the content of `/etc/ssl/certs/myhostname.com.csr` and paste it into the certificate authority website

+add the `mail` subdomain - ie `http://mail.myhostname.com`. if you want more subdomains you'll probably have to pay though.

+download the crt file and place it in `/etc/ssl/certs/mail.myhostname.com.crt`

+there is no need to download the intermediate and root certificate authority pem files again - these are the same for all subdomains.

+again, concatenate the intermediate crt file with the mail.myhostname.crt file:

+    sudo touch x
+    sudo chown bob:bob x
+    cat mail.myhostname.com.crt myhostname.com.intermediate.pem > x
+    mv x mail.myhostname.com.crt
+    sudo chown root:root mail.myhostname.com.crt

+##### securing and checking the ssl certificates

 secure all file permissions: